 If control = TRUE, the RandomControlSample suite of functions first parametrically bootstrapps the response.
-This control response will be used to contribution against which to compare the results calculated with the original response values.
+This control response will be used to contribute a null distribution against which to compare the results calculated with the original response values.

 If control = TRUE, a matrix with numPCs rows and n. threshold columns.
 The matrix values are model t-statistics for each PC included (rows) at each threshold level (columns).